meroton/git-toprepo/doc/terminology.md

 it does not typically have _submodules_.
-This makes it easy to make changes across different components with a regular `git` workflow,
-Generally without_submodule_ bumps and binary deliveries/integration
-of first party code.
+This makes it easy to make changes across different components with a regular `git` workflow, generally without _submodule_ bumps and binary deliveries/integration of first party code.
 Gives unparalleled reproducibility
 and understanding of the full product.